georust/rinex/rinex-cli/doc/cycle-slip.md

 and they affect Phase/Pseudo Range measurements.

 We saw in the record analysis that we emphasize _possible_ cycle slips when plotting raw phase data.
-For example, a few Glonass vehicules are affected in `ESBDNK2020`:
+For example, a few Glonass vehicles are affected in `ESBDNK2020`:

 ```bash